endurodave/DelegateMQ/README.md

    `cmake -B build .`
 3. Build and run the project within the `build` directory.

-See [Sample Projects](docs/DETAILS.md#sample-projects) to build other project examples.
+See [Example Projects](#example-projects) to build remote delegate project examples.
 See [Porting Guide](docs/DETAILS.md#porting-guide) for details on porting to a new platform.

 # Documentation